GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 2. Add inference logic for docker and examples.
 3. Support both `infer` and user defined map with precedence rules implemented.
 4. Finally, support builder plugins to add sync patterns.

 ___

-For re-factor proposal identify smaller changes like:
-___

-1. Add new package skeleton. and any new objects with no functionality.
-2. Move code from old place to newly added objects.

-___

 ## Integration test plan